lochungtin/Pyxelite/README.md

 The app will be released onto the playstore in the new future.

-An desktop version of this application is also under development.
+A desktop version of this application is also under development.

 # Micro Controller